- Nuts & Bolts

 Yes.
 Make sure you have a fast broadband connection capable of uploading and downloading large files.
 Our Technical Videos and Tutorials can be over 200MB in size.

-You should also have a Facebook profile so you can join our Facebook classroom, and a YouTube account so you can upload your work to YouTube.
+You should also have a Facebook profile (this can be an avator) so you can join our Facebook classroom, and a YouTube account so you can upload your work to YouTube.